Revised April 29, 2017; January 27, 2020

-1. It is ironical that the current revival of Buddha Dhamma is also due to the same reason that led to the decline in Buddha Dhamma in most Buddhist countries for hundreds of years in the latter part of the second millenium, i.e., the colonization of Asia by the Western powers starting with the Portuguese and ending with the British.
+1. Ironically, the current revival of Buddhism (Buddha Dhamma) is also due to the same reason that led to the decline in Buddha Dhamma in most Buddhist countries for hundreds of years.
+That decline was in the latter part of the second Millenium, i.e., the colonization of Asia by the Western powers starting with the Portuguese and ending with the British.

-- Others sent documents to Europe where mostly French and English philosophers (e.g., Eugene Burnouf, 1801-1852) studied them and translated them to French and English.
+- Others sent documents to universities in Europe.
+There, mostly French and English philosophers (e.g., Eugene Burnouf, 1801-1852) studied them and translated them to French and English.

-- A thorough account of the efforts by the British civil servants in India, Sri Lanka, and other Asian countries in uncovering the “lost knowledge” and also in the restoration of historical Buddhist sites in India has been given by Charles Allen in his excellent book, “The Search for the Buddha” (2003).
+- A thorough account of the efforts by the British civil servants in India, Sri Lanka, and other Asian countries in uncovering the “lost knowledge” has been given by Charles Allen in his excellent book, “The Search for the Buddha” (2003).
+It also covers restoration of historical Buddhist sites in India.

-2. These Westerners realized that there was something profound in this ancient doctrine which exposed them for the first time to a religion that was not based on a Creator.
+2. These Westerners realized that there was something profound in this ancient doctrine that exposed them for the first time to a religion that was not based on a Creator.

 - Thomas Huxley captured the essence this new religion brilliantly as follows (Thomas H. Huxley, Evolution and Ethics and Other Essays, 1894, pp. 68-69): “A system which knows of no God in the Western sense; which denies a soul to man; which counts the belief in immortality a blunder and the hope of it a sin; which refuses any efficacy to prayer and sacrifice; which bids men look to nothing but their own efforts for salvation; which, in its original purity, knew nothing of vows and obedience, abhorred intolerance, and never sought the aid of the secular arm; yet spread over a considerable moiety of the Old World with marvelous rapidity, and is still, with whatever base admixture of foreign superstitions, the dominant creed of a large fraction of mankind”.